artis3n/course-vault-github-oidc/README.md

     git commit -m "Fine-grained permissions - branches" git push
     ```
-1. Open a new browser tab, and work on these steps in your second tab while you read the instructions in this tab.
+1. Open your repo in a new browser tab, and work on these steps in your second tab while you read the instructions in this tab.
 1. Go to the **Actions** tab.
 1. On the left-hand side, under "All workflows," select **Step 3, Fine-grained permissions - branches**.
 After a few seconds, you should observe a new workflow start up.
 1. Wait until the workflow completes - you should see a green checkmark.
-If the workflow fails, check that your `org/repo` value is correct for your current repository!
+    - If the workflow fails, check that your `org/repo` value is correct for your current repository!
 Ensure the `role` name matches between both steps in the workflow.
+    - If you continue to receive an error, pay close attention to the `sub` claim!
+It should end with `:ref:refs/heads/main`.
 1. Once this workflow is successful, wait about 20 seconds further, then refresh this README page for the next step.

 </details>